The 1911: Everything You Need To Know About It

 Given the weight of the pistol, it may also be desirable to find a holster that spreads the weight out to a certain degree.
 IWB holsters with flexible wings are best suited for IWB deployment, and OWB holsters should at least have a solid belt attachments method, such as a hard plastic paddle or solid belt slide attachment.

-The 1911 pistol is an American icon, but there are - in perfect candor - some shortcomings.
-Capacity is limited by modern standards; standard magazine capacity is only 7 rounds, and there are compact pistols that hold double that number and are easier to carry every day.
+The 1911 pistol is an American icon, but there are some known shortcomings.
+Capacity is limited by modern standards and the pistol is large and heavy, especially relative to capacity.

 Then there's the single-action, hammer-fired operation.
 This necessitates carrying either with an empty chamber - requiring the slide to be racked if drawn, which is nearly impossible with only one hand and time-consuming - or the gun must be carried with the manual safety engaged or "cocked and locked."
 That requires the safety to be disengaged if the pistol must be drawn, which requires training to commit to muscle memory.